NikolaBravo/cfn-template-audit/readme.md

 #### Which statuses are you interested in?

 Specify the stack statuses you are interested in auditing as an array.
-If you don't care, then the following statuses will be included in your results:
+If you don't care, then don't bother.
+The following statuses will be included in your results:

 ```js
 [